 Wet wood occurs in a house on the wood floor, windows, door frames, stairs, floor joists, and wall studs.
 This damp wood appears when water pipes break or overflow or in other wet conditions.
 Wet wood or a wet wall can recover if you remove the water or the moisture content as soon as possible.
 The longer the wood or seasoned wood is wet, the more likely it is to rot or develop mold growth and mildew.
 The drying process of the wood requires increasing air circulation in the affected area.
+In case you are looking to become more efficient at wood chipping, be sure to check our article on the best log splitter under $1000.

 Open all doors and windows in the room with wet wood, damp wood, or any wood in wet conditions or throughout the building if the moisture level is widespread.